Introduction

 Using Files

 Use recorded media to create a video source for streaming content in a channel.
+An individual file or multiple playlist (playout) files are accepted.
 See the recommended file type and size the API accepts.
 There is a 4 GB file size limit per file.

 To speed up the process of creating closed captioning files from uploaded media, follow these steps, executing one command per file/action: